 If your focus is on music production, the AKG K712 is worth exploring.
 These super-neutral headphones are ideal for precision work in the studio.

 - Exceptionally well-balanced headphones that offer a detailed and revealing sound profile.

 - These are lightweight and very comfortable.
 Perfect for long stints in the studio.

 - The highly analytical sound isn’t as engaging for casual listening.

 AKG K712 Pro

-Another excellent choice is the SP5 from legendary studio monitor maker ADAM Audio.
-It features an engaging sound profile that is perfect for studio work.
+Another excellent choice is the K702 from legendary audio gear maker AKG.
+It features an engaging sound profile that is highly accurate and perfect for studio work.

 - Excellent clarity and precision across the frequency range, along with a generous soundstage.

 - Lightweight design that is comfortable for long sessions in the studio.